Car Transport Quotes and Services Guide

 - What other customers are willing to pay.

 A carrier has room for one more vehicle on their route.
 For the next pickup on the way they have (2) vehicles waiting.
 They more often than not will choose the customer that posted their vehicle for the highest amount.
 The customer that posted their vehicle for less will have to wait for the next trucker, and so on.
 It's a game of cat and mouse in that regard.
-A good broker will get you the best deal effectively.
+An experienced broker that has built strong partnerships within their carrier network can negotiate the best price for shipping your vehicle.

 How to Prepare a Vehicle for Shipment